-- A1 A sound scientific understanding in key subject areas such as hydrology, hydraulics, data collection, computational techniques and information and communication technology: - A2 An advanced knowledge and understanding of selected components of the natural water environment and water infrastructure, and their management; - A3 An advanced knowledge and understanding of mathematical methods, computational modelling and hydroinformatic techniques, ensuring a quantitative training; - A4 An advanced knowledge and understanding of application of hydroinformatic techniques in water management presentations.
+- A1 A sound scientific understanding in key subject areas such as hydrology, hydraulics, data collection, computational techniques and information and communication technology; - A2 An advanced knowledge and understanding of selected components of the natural water environment and water infrastructure, and their management; - A3 An advanced knowledge and understanding of mathematical methods, computational modelling and hydroinformatic techniques, ensuring a quantitative training; - A4 An advanced knowledge and understanding of application of hydroinformatic techniques in water management;

+A5 Knowledge of specific examples of water management schemes.
+Teaching and Learning Methods presentations.
 Individual studies to greater depth are frequently needed during the research project.

 Acquisition of A.1 and A.2 is through a combination of lectures, tutorials, example classes, laboratory activities and coursework.
 Outcome A.3 is achieved by lectures, tutorials and, where appropriate, hands-on computer exercises.
-Acquisition of A.4 is partly by lecture and tutorial, but depends increasingly on case studies, student investigations and
+Acquisition of A.4 and A5 is partly by lecture and tutorial, but depends increasingly on case studies, student investigations and